open/close all folders

 - Take That, Scrappy!: Hyein getting slapped across the face by Gapsu was fairly deserved.
 The Attempted Rape, on the other hand, was not.

-- Unintentionally Sympathetic: Gapsu's brutal death at Hyein's hands, courtesy of a slashed throat, is clearly meant to be unnerving, but it couldn't have been directed at a more deserving target from a more karmic assailant, so it's hard to hold it against her.
+- Unintentionally Sympathetic: The brutal death of Gapsu at Hyein's hands, courtesy of a slashed throat, is clearly meant to be unnerving, but it couldn't have been directed at a more deserving target from a more karmic assailant, so it's hard to hold it against them.

 - What an Idiot!: Hyun has just saved Jisu from the flying monster after electrocuting all three of them until the monster let go.
 Jisu is now lying on the floor, injured from the attack.